Take in the big game of Africa and experience great adventures at the massive natural wonder of Victoria Falls on this action-packed short safari!

 Ease into holiday mode with a laid-back sunset boat cruise on the Zambezi, followed by a cultural dining experience for a taste of traditional Zimbabwean specialities.
 Cross into Botswana on day two and spend the day game viewing in Chobe National Park, one of Africa's finest wildlife destinations.
 Next morning: take an easy canoe trip on the upper Zambezi River - soaking up the natural scenery and spotting wildlife and birds as you navigate small rapids and quiet waters.
 In the afternoon we visit Victoria Falls with a guide - admiring the awe-inspiring spectacle up close.
 Day four takes off with the Flight of Angels, a thrilling helicopter flight over Vic Falls, before our cultural encounters in a local village.

-Then it is time to head to Hwange National Park and our lodge on a private concession area on the edge of the park.
-Here, we embark on 4x4 game drives in both private concession areas and Hwange National Park, sighting an abundance of wildlife and birds, including the Big Five of Africa.
+Then it is time to head to Hwange National Park and our lodge bordering the national park.
+Here, we embark on 4x4 game drives in both a private concession area and Hwange National Park, sighting an abundance of wildlife and birds, including the Big Five of Africa.

 This Victoria Falls & Hwange Park Safari kicks off with collection from the Victoria Falls Airport in Zimbabwe.
 You are transferred from the airport to Victoria Falls Rainbow Hotel in the heart of Victoria Falls town.
 After checking in at the hotel you are free to rest in your air-conditioned room, relax in the leafy gardens and take a dip in the pool.
 The Victoria Falls Rainbow Hotel is within walking distance of the Victoria Falls waterfall, offering easy access to some of the viewpoints.